brianpraseuth/Employee_Tracker_MySQL/README.md

 ## Functionality

-* The command-line application should allow users to:
+* The command-line application should allows users to:
   * Add departments, roles, employees
   * View departments, roles, employees
   * Update employee roles
   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 ## Technologies